droonga/droonga.org/tutorial/1.0.6/groonga/index.md

 ~~~

 OK, now your Droonga cluster is correctly prepared.
-Two nodes are working together as a Droonga cluster.
+Two nodes are configured to work together as a Droonga cluster.

 Let's continue to [the next step, "how to use the cluster"](#use).